Regular Tree Algebras: Tree algebras

-An important example of tree algebras are the free ones.
-Given a set~$\Sigma$, the \emph{free tree algebra} over~$\Sigma$ is $\langle\bbT\Sigma, \Flat\rangle$.
+An important example of a tree algebra is a free one.
+Given a ranked set~$\Sigma$, the \emph{free tree algebra} over~$\Sigma$ is $\langle\bbT\Sigma, \Flat\rangle$.
 (The facts that this is indeed a tree algebra and that it has the desired universal property follow from a general category-theoretical result on monads\?; see e.g.\ Proposition~4.1.4 of~\cite{Borceux94b}.)

 Let us next explain how to use a tree algebra to recognise tree languages.
-For the purpose of this article, a \emph{tree language} is a subset $L \subseteq \bbT_n\Sigma$ where $\Sigma$~is a finite set and the arity $n < \omega$ is fixed.
-A tree language $L \subseteq \bbT_n\Sigma$ is called \emph{regular} if it is recognised by a nondeterministic tree automaton with the parity condition, or it is definable by a formula of monadic second-order logic, see~\cite{Thomas:1990tw}.
-(For $n>0$, the automaton or formula treats the variables as distinguished letters in the leaves.)
-Such a language is \emph{recognised} by a morphism $\varphi : \bbT\Sigma \to \frakA$ if there is a subset $P \subseteq A_n$ such that $L = \varphi^{-1}[P]$.
+For the purpose of this article, a \emph{tree language} is a subset $L \subseteq \bbT_m\Sigma$ where $\Sigma$~is a finite ranked set and the arity $m < \omega$ is fixed.
+A tree language $L \subseteq \bbT_m\Sigma$ is called \emph{regular} if it is recognised by a nondeterministic tree automaton with the parity condition, or it is definable by a formula of monadic second-order logic, see~\cite{Thomas97}.
+(For $m>0$, the automaton or formula treats the variables as distinguished letters in the leaves.)
+Such a language is \emph{recognised} by a morphism $\varphi : \bbT\Sigma \to \frakA$ if there is a subset $P \subseteq A_m$ such that $L = \varphi^{-1}[P]$.
 In this case, we also say that the algebra~$\frakA$ recognises~$L$.

 As an example, let us construct a tree algebra recognising the set of all trees $t \in \bbT_0\{a,b\}$ that contain the label~$a$ at least once.
 For every (part of an) input tree, we have to remember one bit of information\?: whether or not it contains the label~$a$.
 This suggests to have two elements, say $0_m$~and~$1_m$, for each arity~$m$.
-When constructing arbitrary products of such elements, we obtain additional elements that are of the form $c(x_i,x_j,\dots,x_k)$ where $c \in \{0_m,1_m\}$ and $i < j < \dots < k < m$.
+When constructing arbitrary products of such elements, we obtain additional elements that are of the form $c(x_i,x_j,\dots,x_k)$ where $c \in \{0_m,1_m\}$ and $i < j < \cdots < k < m$.
 (As it is important to know which variables appear in a term, we cannot simply identify these with $0_m$~and~$1_m$.)
-Thus, the domain~$A_m$ for arity~$m$ of our algebra~$\frakA$ will consist of all these elements and the recognising morphism maps a term $t \in \bbT_m\{a,b\}$ to the element $c(x_i,x_j,\dots,x_k)$ where $c$~specifies whether $t$~contains the label~$a$ and $x_i,x_j,\dots,x_k$ are the variables that actually appear in~$t$.
+Thus, the domain~$A_m$ for arity~$m$ of our algebra~$\frakA$ will consist of all these elements and the recognising morphism maps a term $t \in \bbT_m\{a,b\}$ to the element $c(x_i,x_j,\dots,x_k)$ where $c$~specifies whether or not $t$~contains the label~$a$ and $x_i,x_j,\dots,x_k$ are the variables that actually appear in~$t$.